SanDeGoProject/bitcore-lib/README.md

-Blackcore Library
+SanDeGocore Library
 =======

-A pure and powerful JavaScript Blackcoin library.
+A pure and powerful JavaScript SanDeGo library.

 ## Principles

-Blackcoin is a powerful new peer-to-peer platform for the next generation of financial technology.
-The decentralized nature of the Blackcoin network allows for highly resilient blackcoin infrastructure, and the developer community needs reliable, open-source tools to implement blackcoin apps and services.
+SanDeGo is a powerful new peer-to-peer platform for the next generation of financial technology.
+The decentralized nature of the SanDeGo network allows for highly resilient sandego infrastructure, and the developer community needs reliable, open-source tools to implement sandego apps and services.

 ## Get Started